Aterror2be/AStar/README.md

 # AStar
-This is my implementation of the AStar algorithm which is used as an efficent way to find the "shortest" between two points avoiding all obstacles
+This is my implementation of the AStar algorithm which is used as an efficent way to find the "shortest" distance between two points avoiding all obstacles

 ## Example Usage:
 ```